ZePrA | Troubleshooting

 Importing Configurations

-1. There are two ways to import configurations: By dragging and dropping the configuration (*.CCF file) into the Queues section of the ZePrA Overview dialog (fast way), or by selecting Import Configurations from the Tools menu (slower way).
+1. There are two ways to import Configurations and/or Flows: By dragging and dropping the configuration (*.CCF file) into the Queues section of the ZePrA Overview dialog (fast way), or by selecting Import Configurations from the Tools menu (slower way).
 In this case, the Import Configurations dialog opens.

 2. Choose the desired configuration file under Import File with the Select button.